fjovine/FourBarLinkage/README.md

 | P  | The coordinate system integral to the floating bar (connecting the two rotating hinges) determines the point P (blue in the figure) that moves on the trajectory shown following the linkage displacement.

 # Known bugs
-In some configuration, notably when the floating bar is aligned with one of the rotating bars, the numerical algorithm is instable due to numerical errors and this that turns into oscillations of the blue trajectory.
+In some configuration, notably when the floating bar is aligned with one of the rotating bars, the numerical algorithm shows instability and this turns into oscillations of the blue trajectory.